We Have Represented Hundreds of People Who Were charged with Crimes of Violence

 Battery on Law Enforcement Officers and First Responders-Serious Charges

 An assault on a law enforcement officer or first responder is a misdemeanor of the first degree.
 If it is an aggravated assault it becomes a felony of the third degree and carries a minimum prison term of three years.
 However, a battery on a law enforcement officer or first responder is a felony of the third degree.
-If it is an aggravated battery it becomes a felony of the first degree carrying a minimum prison term of five years and a maximum of 30 years..
+We, unfortunately, see these charges all of the time.
+If it is an aggravated battery on a law enforcement officer it becomes a felony of the first degree carrying a minimum prison term of five years and a maximum of 30 years.

 Read more on Battery on Law Enforcement Officers

-If you are charged with these offenses you should explore the individual facts of your case with an experienced battery on a law enforcement defense attorney who has handled resisting arrest charges.
+If you are charged with these offenses you should talk about the individual facts of your case with an attorney experienced in battery on a law enforcement cases and who has handled hundreds of resisting arrest charges.
 Please see our experience and qualifications and call us.
 All initial consultations are at no charge and are in the strictest of confidence.

 Murder, Homicide, Manslaughter Defense